runanywhere-sdks

 Package Size Provides

-runanywhere ~5MB Core SDK, APIs, infrastructure
+runanywhere ~5MB Core SDK, capability surface, registries, events

-runanywhere_llamacpp ~15-25MB LLM capability (GGUF models)
+runanywhere_llamacpp ~15-25MB LLM + VLM (GGUF models)

-runanywhere_onnx ~50-70MB STT, TTS, VAD (ONNX models)
+runanywhere_onnx ~50-70MB STT, TTS, VAD (Sherpa/ONNX models)

 Configuration